 Partnership and funded roles

-E-CINS is an information-sharing system funded by the Police and Crime Commissioner.
+E-CINS is an information-sharing system funded by the PCC.

 It acts as a central information hub for a range of agencies, who work to reduce crime and support victims.

 Previously, partner agencies held information on separate systems and shared knowledge at face-to-face meetings.

 A fixed-term role has been created to develop use of the programme across Cleveland Police and partner organisations.
 The post is funded by partners who use the system.

 ECINS Project Manager (fixed-term) – Denise Holian

 Cleveland and Durham Local Criminal Justice roles

 Cleveland and Durham Local Criminal Justice Partnership (LCJP) brings together agencies working in criminal justice.
 It also delivers services for victims and offenders.

 Partners have agreed this vision:

 “County Durham, Darlington and Cleveland are areas where people have confidence in a local criminal justice system which supports victims, rehabilitates offenders and reduces re-offending, and delivers value for money.”Cleveland and Durham Local Criminal Justice Partnership (LCJP) Plan

 A small team supports the delivery of the Local Criminal Justice Partnership Plan.
 They work on behalf of OPCCs for Cleveland and Durham.
 Staff are employed by Durham OPCVC and funded by criminal justice partners.

 Criminal Justice Performance Analyst – Rebecca Steen